multivendorx/woocommerce-product-stock-alert/readme.txt

 🌟 Learn More About [Pro](https://multivendorx.com/woocommerce-product-stock-manager-notifier-pro/?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=productsstockmanager)

 ## 🚀 Benefits:
-* 📧 Send automatic email notifications to customers who subscribe to out-of-stock products.
+* 📧 Automatically notify subscribers of restocked products.
-* 📩 Receive email alerts as an admin when customers sign up for product availability updates.
+* 📩 Get admin email alerts for customer product sign-ups.
-* 🚫 Avoid duplicate email entries per product for better notification lists.
+* 🚫 Avoid duplicate email entries for better notification lists.
 * 👥 Work smoothly for both guests and members.
-* 🛒 Convert subscribers into loyal customers as they quickly buy the products they want.
+* 🛒 Turn subscribers into fast buyers for loyalty.
 * 🌎 WPML Compatible.
-* 🎨 Customize the form’s heading, button text, colors, hover effects, submission alerts, and more through the plugin settings.
+* 🎨 Customize the form’s heading, button text, colors, hover effects, submission alerts, and more.
-* 📝 Personalize email headings and subjects sent to customers using WooCommerce’s email settings.
+* 📝 Personalize email headings and subjects sent to customers.
 * ⚙️ Work seamlessly with product backorder option enabled.
-* 🔧 Change the default stock alert form position and display it on product pages using shortcode: **[display_stock_alert_form]**
+* 🔧 Reposition and display the stock alert form on product pages with a shortcode: **[display_stock_alert_form]**
 * 📂 Export your subscriber list easily via WordPress’s Tools settings.
 * 📊 Export all stock data for your shop.
 * ❌ Customers can unsubscribe from products from their My Account page. **[PRO]**
-* 🛡️ Protect your platform from spam messages by blocking emails from specific addresses and domains. **[PRO]**
+* 🛡️ Prevent spam messages by blocking emails from specific addresses and domains.**[PRO]**
-* ✅ Use a two-step confirmation process to verify subscribers’ genuine interest in receiving product availability notifications. **[PRO]**
+* ✅ Implement a two-step confirmation process to verify genuine interest in product availability notifications. **[PRO]**
-* 🔄 Sync out-of-stock user subscriptions with Mailchimp for effective communication and marketing. **[PRO]**
+* 🔄 Sync out-of-stock subscriptions with Mailchimp for effective communication and marketing.**[PRO]**
 * 📈 Enhance marketing strategies by connecting WooCommerce out-of-stock subscribers to Mailchimp. **[PRO]**
-* 📥 Export subscriber details, including customer names, subscription dates, product names, and email IDs, for efficient management. **[PRO]**
+* 📥Efficiently manage subscribers by exporting details like names, subscription dates, product names, and email IDs.**[PRO]**

 👉 Official Demo Link: Try out Free and Pro **Stock Alert & Notifier** [Demo site](https://multivendordemo.com/stock-alert-notifier/wp-admin)